Ericxu19/Similar-Coding-Question-Finder-Using-BERT/README.md

 ![](images/change-of-subject.png)

 However with a more complicated paraphrase, the model was unable to find the orginal question it was based on.
-But the similar question it returned are all solved by dynamic programming, which is the way to solve the problem in the second query.
+But the similar questions it returned are all solved by dynamic programming, which is the way to solve the problem in the second query.

 ![](images/para.png)